skrey/yellow-extensions/source/disqus/README.md

     Title: Example page
     Comment: exclude
     ---
-    This page show no comments.
+    This page does not show comments.

 ## Settings